Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Algorithm

 In this section, we present our algorithm for online RL under linear Bellman completeness.
 See \Cref{alg:main} for pseudocode.
 The input to the algorithm consists of three components.
 First, the noise variances, \(\{\sigma_h\}_{h=1}^H\) and \(\sigmar\), control the scale of the random noise.
 Second, a D-optimal design (defined below) for the feature space. \begin{definition}[D-optimal design] The D-optimal design for the set of features $\Phi = \{\phi(s,a):s\in\+S, a\in\+A\}$ is a distribution $\rho$ over $\Phi$ that maximizes $\log \det \prn*{\sum_{\phi\in\Phi} \rho(\phi) \phi \phi^\top}$. \end{definition}

 There always exist D-optimal designs with at most \(O(d^2)\) support points (\Cref{lem:optimal-design}).
 Many efficient algorithms can be applied to find approximate D-optimal designs such as the Frank-Wolfe.
-Lastly, the algorithm requires a constrained squared loss minimization oracle \(\sqO\).
-Note that we are not requiring any strong oracle, and we introduce an instantiation of \(\sqO\) in \Cref{sec:oracle_implementation}.
-For now, we assume the oracle is exact, and later we will consider approximate oracles (\Cref{sec:approx-oracle}).
+The algorithm also requires a constrained squared loss minimization oracle \(\sqO\), and we introduce an instantiation of \(\sqO\) in \Cref{sec:oracle_implementation}.

-The algorithm begins by initializing the covariance matrix \(\Sigma_{1,h}\) for all \(h \in [H]\) using the optimal design, which differs from most standard LSVI-type algorithms where the it is initialized to the identity matrix.
+The algorithm begins by initializing the covariance matrix \(\Sigma_{1,h}\) for all \(h \in [H]\) using the optimal design, which differs from most standard LSVI-type algorithms where it is initialized to the identity matrix.
 We believe that the identity matrix is unsuitable here since we do not assume any \(\ell_2\)-norm bound on the parameters.
 Additionally, recalling that we assume the feature space spans \(\mathbb{R}^d\), it ensures \(\Sigma_{t,h}\) is invertible for all \(t\) and \(h\).
 Otherwise, pseudo-inverses can be used instead.

 At each round \(t \in [T]\), the algorithm operates in a backward manner starting from the last horizon \(H\).
 For each \(h \in [H]\), it first constructs the orthogonal projection matrix \(P_{t,h}\) onto the span of the historical data.
 It then decomposes the D-optimal design points into the span and null space components using the projection and constructs \(\Lambda_{t,h}\).
 By separating the span and null space components, it facilitates clearer concentration bounds for the subsequent Gaussian noise.